hhaji/Applied-Machine-Learning/README.md

 ### <a name="MTA"></a>Recitation and Assignments:
 Tuesday 11:30-12:30 PM (Spring 2020), Room
-Refer to the follwoing [link!](https://github.com/hhaji/Applied-Machine-Learning/tree/master/Recitation-Assignments) to check the assignments.
+Refer to the following [link](https://github.com/hhaji/Applied-Machine-Learning/tree/master/Recitation-Assignments) to check the assignments.

 ## <a name="Projects"></a>Projects:
 Projects are programming assignments that cover the topic of this course.
 Any project is written by